What Will I Learn?

 JJC offers the following theatre courses:

-- Theatre Practicum (Theatre 106) This is credit for practical application of theatre skills in acting, backstage or front of house work.
+- Theatre Practicum (THEA 106) This is credit for practical application of theatre skills in acting, backstage or front of house work.
 (Offered based on student demand and faculty availability only)